softwaresaved/international-survey/collaboration.md

 ## Academia and private sector

-We are aware that some RSE can work in private sector and still contribute to research.
-We are not studying that aspect in UK because our mission is about the RSE working in academy.
-As consequence, the question are not adapted for the private sector
+We are aware that some RSEs can work in private sector and still contribute to research.
+We are not studying that aspect in UK because our mission is about the RSEs working in academy.
+As consequence, the questions are not adapted for the private sector but a discussion on that aspect is needed.

 ## Gender